-Source-PCE forwards the path computation request to downstream-PCE according to the domain sequence.
+Zheng, et al. Expires October 27, 2016 [Page 7] Source-PCE forwards the path computation request to downstream-PCE according to the domain sequence.
 The downstream-PCE keeps on forwarding the path computation request to its downstream-PCE until the request is arrived at destination-PCE.

 Considering both the constraint requirements of request and local TED information, destination-PCE computes many candidate paths from local ingress border nodes to destination node.
 The path computation response (including the candidate paths) are sent to upstream-PCE according to the reversed domain sequence.
-The upstream-PCE generates an integrated topology including local physical topology, interdomain links and the candidate paths derived from the downstream-PCE.
+If the upstream-PCE finds resource in any inter-domain link of the selected domain sequence is fully used, the upstream-PCE may determine a new optimal domain sequence including all the downstream-PCEs, based on the current TED information.
+The upstream-PCE generates an integrated topology including local physical topology, inter-domain links and the candidate paths derived from the downstream-PCE.
 The upstream-PCE computes many candidate paths from local ingress border nodes to destination node in the new integrated topology.
-The path computation response (including the candidate paths) are sent to its upstream-PCE.
-The above process is recursive until the path computation response is arrived at source-PCE.
+The path computation response (including the candidate paths) and new domain sequence (if changed) are sent to its upstream-PCE.
+The above process is repeated until the path computation response is sent to source-PCE.
 Finally, the source PCE selects an optimal inter-domain path.